1970: MADE FOR SPEED

 2020: MIRAGE REBIRTH

 In 2020, this popular silhouette was re-issued again as a lifestyle shoe, the Mirage OG.
-Subsequently, a new perspective was brought to the original by taking design cues from running and transforming them with eye-catching, futuristic elements for styles like the Mirage Mox and Mirage Tech.
+By taking design cues from running and transforming them with eye-catching, futuristic elements for styles like the Mirage Mox and Mirage Tech, a new perspective was brought to the original.

 AN UNFINISHED JOURNEY

-The journey from a track & field shoe to jogging & leisure to modern lifestyle underpins the Mirage’s reputation as a true PUMA classic and one of the most popular silhouettes we may keep seeing again in the future.
+The journey from track and field, to jogging and leisure, to modern lifestyle underpins the Mirage’s reputation as a true PUMA classic that will continue to prevail in the future.